 The Rescue Corps is not funded or supported by any entity or organisation.
 Whilst it has managed to secure a number of donations of specialized equipment and vehicles over the years, it does not receive regular funds from any particular source.

-The Corps Fleet includes three Fire Trucks, two Rapid Response Panel Vans and a 4×4 Vehicle that were generously supplied by Merseyside Fire and Rescue Services (UK).
+The Corps Fleet includes two Fire Trucks, two Rapid Response Panel Vans and a 4×4 Vehicle that were generously supplied by Merseyside Fire and Rescue Services (UK).

 The specialized equipment gives the Corps capabilities to combat fires, perform high angle rescues and extricate casualties from collapsed structures or vehicles involved in collisions.
 This equipment is regularly serviced and used for training and during deployment by its members.